cliveb/react.dart/README.md

 react.dart
 ==========

-port of react.js to dart
+begin port of react.js to dart